CancerRxGene/gdsctools/doc/source/index.rst

     pip install gdsctools

-If you are not familiar with this command, please see the :ref:`Installation` section for further details.
-Note that some releases of **GDSCTools** are available on `bioconda <bioconda.github.io>`_.
+add the option ``--upgrade`` to get the latest release.
+Conversely, if you are not familiar with Python or the command above, please see the :ref:`Installation` section for further details.
+Note also that we strongly recommend to use Anaconda to install dependencies (e.g., numpy, matplotlib).

-In the following example, we provide a short Python snippet on how to use **GDSCTools** (from a programmer point of view).
-You can either copy and paste the code in a file, and execute it or type the commands in an IPython shell.
-With this example we investigate the associations between the :term:`IC50` of a given drug (across 52 breast cancer cell lines) and a genomic feature (here, TP53 mutation):
+In the following example, we provide a short Python snippet that uses the **GDSCTools** library.
+You can either copy and paste the code in a file, and execute it or type the commands in an :term:`IPython` shell.
+With this example we investigate the associations between the :term:`IC50` of a given drug (across 52 breast cancer cell lines) and a genomic feature (here, TP53 mutation).
+Drugs are refer to by a unique identifier (here 1047):

 .. doctest::